Verdel Kolve

-Verdel Amos Kolve (1934–2022) was an honorary fellow at St Edmund Hall, University of Oxford and a retired professor of English.
+Verdel Amos Kolve (January 18, 1934 – November 5, 2022) was an American academic who was an honorary fellow at St Edmund Hall, University of Oxford and a professor of English.

+Life and career

 Verdel was born in Wisconsin in 1934 to Amos and Gunda Kolve.
 He had a younger sister, Lois.
-Kolve gained his first degree at the University of Wisconsin, following which he went to Oxford University as a Rhodes Scholar in 1955.
+Kolve gained his first degree at the University of Wisconsin, following which he went to Oxford University as a Rhodes Scholar in 1955, studying at Jesus College.
 He stayed on as a post graduate and was supervised by J. R. R. Tolkien.

 In 1966 he published The Play Called Corpus Christi (London: Arnold) in which he looked at a range of mystery plays – drawn from the York Cycle, Chester Cycle, Towneley cycle and the misnamed "Coventry Cycle".
 In 1968 he was awarded a Guggenheim Fellowship.

+Verdel died on November 5, 2022, at the age of 88.